HoldOnBro/Actions-OpenWrt/README.md

 1. **RELEASES_TOKEN**, which should be your Github **Personal Access Token** with at least the *public_repo* checked.
 2. **DOCKER_USERNAME** is your dockerhub username.
-3. **DOCKER_PASSWORD**, which is actually not the password for your dockerhub account but the **Access Token** generated from the dockerhub Account Settings.
+3. **DOCKER_PASSWORD**, which is actually not the password for your dockerhub account but the **Access Token** generated from dockerhub Account Settings.
 4. **ServerChan**(Optional, but remember to comment out relational code in ymls) , the **SCKEY** for your serverchan account. [click here for more information](http://sc.ftqq.com/3.version)

 [P3TERX大佬写的中文教程|Usage Guide in Chinese](https://p3terx.com/archives/build-openwrt-with-github-actions.html)